oliver-oloughlin/kvdex/README.md

 **_NOTE_:** Atomic operations are not available for serialized collections.
 For indexable collections, any operations performing deletes will not be truly atomic in the sense that it performs a single isolated operation.
-The reason for this being that the document data must be read before performing the initial delete operation, to then perform another delete operation for the index entries.
+This is because the document data must be read before performing the initial delete operation, to then perform another delete operation for the index entries.
 If the initial operation fails, the index entries will not be deleted.
 To avoid collisions and errors related to indexing, an atomic operation will always fail if it is trying to delete and write to the same indexable collection.
 It will also fail if trying to set/add a document with colliding index entries.

 ### Without checking